 - Bake It: 10-15 minutes in the oven is all this needs.
 Just enough to get the potatoes hot, the marshmallows toasted, and the streusel set.

 This dish is the perfect way to satisfy the traditionalists who have to have the marshmallow topping on their sweet potato casserole, yet the streusel adds something extra for those who want to switch things up.

 If you’ve never had this dish before, I know it might sound strange, but trust me, it totally works!
 Those toasty-gooey marshmallows really do make the sweet potatoes taste even better.
 Plus, this is a fun holiday side dish, and nothing says fun like eating marshmallows with your dinner.

 How long you leave this in the oven will determine how toasted your marshmallows will be.
 8-10 minutes will give you lightly toasted marshmallows and 10-15 minutes will make them darker.
 Some brands of marshmallows will begin melt if they’re in the oven too long.
 If you want the marshmallows to maintain their shape keep an eye on them.
 Note: For even darker marshmallows, pop the casserole under the broiler briefly.

 Can You Make Sweet Potato Casserole Ahead?

 Absolutely!
-I always make this ahead and assemble and reheat in the hour or so leading up to dinner.
+I always make this a couple days ahead and assemble and reheat in the hour or so leading up to dinner.
 Here’s how to do it: